 The purpose of the SEND employment forum is to develop a strategic approach and action plan aimed at improving paid employment outcomes for young people with SEND by bringing together all key stakeholders who can develop and deliver pathways to sustainable employment and promote collaborative working.

-The Leeds area SEND Partnership Board includes partners across education, health, and social care services, as well as representatives for children and young people and their families.
+The Leeds area SEND and Alternative Provision Board (previously the SEND Partnership Board) includes partners across education, health, and social care services, as well as representatives for children and young people and their families.
 The Board holds services to account for delivering the actions in the SEND and Inclusion Strategy.
 It sets out ‘indicators’ of success for this strategy, covering improved health, wellbeing and participation outcomes for children and young people in Leeds.

 Leeds City Council has approved plans that will effectively remove home to school transport for all learners aged 16 – 19 with Special Educational Needs or Disabilities across the city from September 2025.
 We feel that this is targeting some of the most vulnerable members of society.
 Leeds City Council’s objective is that from 2025 parents and carers will be responsible for arranging their young person’s transport themselves and that transport will only be provided via Leeds City Council transport services in “exceptional circumstances”.